 Fax: (719) 635-5713

-The three-week course at Beo Personal Care prepares CNA candidates to complete the state certification exam and start an exciting career.
+The three-week course at Beo Training Center prepares CNA candidates to complete the state certification exam and start an exciting career.
 Over the three weeks, students spend 40 hours in the classroom, 28 hours in the lab and 24 hours at a skilled nursing facility for clinical training.
 Admission into the program is contingent on a negative drug test and a criminal-free background check.
 Applicants must also have a negative TB skin test before acceptance into the program.
 Students must complete the entire 92 hours of training in order to graduate from the program and take the state exam.
 Tuition costs $900, which covers the full training in addition to stethoscope/BP kit, 1 set of scrubs, textbooks, gait belt, watch with second hand, tote, name badge, background check, TB skin test, urine drug test and the BLS course.